 TRANSFER APPLICATION DUE DATES***

-- Fall enrollment - May 1
+Fall enrollment - May 1

-- Spring enrollment - Dec.
-1
+Spring enrollment - December 1 (including Art/Art Education portfolio)

 ***SUNY New Paltz reserves the right to change application due dates without notice.